Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==
+= 1.3.2 =
+* Fixed bug causing WP Admin Page & Post editor search to not show results.
+Now, when searching for posts in WP Admin, all searched results will show.

 = 1.3.1 =
 * Updated search result template file to display errors if they are known.